tryhackmeltd/docs.tryhackme.com/README.md

 If you like the TryHackMe documentation and want to help make it better then check out our guidelines below!
 If you are simply interested in adding a new article, amending an existing article, or fixing any grammatical/formatting errors, then you can follow the instructions below.

-> Note: in order to contribute to the project you must have **Node.js** & **NPM** installed.
+> Note: in order to contribute to the project you must have **Node.js** & **NPM/Yarn** installed.
 The Node.js binaries come with NPM bundled together, which can be downloaded at [https://nodejs.org/download](https://nodejs.org/download).

 #### 1. Clone repository and install dependencies
 You can execute the commands below into your local terminal window.
 ```
 $ git clone https://github.com/tryhackmeltd/docs.tryhackme.com.git
 $ cd ./docs.tryhackme.com-master
-$ npm i
+$ yarn
 ```

 #### 2. Start development server to run locally
 Run the following in your local terminal window to start the local Node.js development server.
 *Ensure you are at the project's root directory (where package.json is located)*.
 ```
-$ npm start
+$ yarn start
 ```

 #### 3. Editing `<rootDir>/docs`